 Every Sunday, we celebrate the Holy Eucharist.
 The Holy Eucharist is the sacrament commanded by Jesus to remember his life, death, and resurrection.
 It is meal of bread and wine that unites us in a common mission.
 Jesus taught many things, but the most important was to love our neighbors.

 God loves everyone and would never turn anyone away from the communal table.
 So, we encourage everyone to receive if they feel called.
 Instead of communion, you may choose to receive a blessing.
 Let the minister know by crossing your arms in front of your chest.
 NOTE: At every service, gluten free bread is available.

 We believe children are very important.
 They have always been important at St. Patrick's.
 We started our Day School because we wanted to form children in the Christian way.
 In addition to our Day School, we offer opportunities for children in music, education, fellowship, and service.
 Check our our page on children's ministries at St. Patrick's.
 From September - May, we offer Sunday School for children and families Grade 6 and younger at 9am on most Sundays.
-A calendar will be available for 2016-17.
-As important as all the programs, we feel it is important for children to worship with their families.
+Check out the Sunday School Calendar.
+We feel it is important for children to worship with their families.
 We expect children to move around and make noise.
 For infants and toddlers, a professionally staffed nursery is available downstairs.